tlverse/tlverse-handbook/03-data.md

 1. chlorinated drinking water;
 2. improved sanitation;
-3. hand-washing with soap;
+3. handwashing with soap;
-4. combined water, sanitation, and hand washing;
+4. combined water, sanitation, and handwashing;
 5. improved nutrition through counseling and provision of lipid-based nutrient supplements; and
 6. combined water, sanitation, handwashing, and nutrition.

 In the handbook, we concentrate on child growth (size for age) as the outcome of interest.
-For reference, this trial was registered with ClinicalTrials.gov as NCT01590095.
+For reference, this trial was registered with ClinicalTrials.gov under registration number NCT01590095.

 ```r